humanitycodes/www/coursework/lessons/slides/js-vue-intro.md

 <script src="https://cdn.jsdelivr.net/vue/latest/vue.js"></script>
 ```

-And before we build anything, Vue likes to know which part of HTML we're going to be working in.
+And before we build anything, Vue likes to know which part of the HTML we're going to be working in.
 So we'll create an element with an `id` - I'll use `app`.

 ``` html
 <div id="app">
 </div>
 ```

 Then below that, we'll create a `script` element.
-Inside it, we'll create a new Vue component and tell it to add some Vue magic to the `#app` `el`ement (notice we're using a handy CSS selector to target the element).
+Inside it, we'll create a new Vue component and tell it to add some Vue magic to the `#app` `el`ement (notice we're using a handy CSS selector to target the element by its `id`).

 ``` html
 <script>